notiz-dev/nestjs-prisma/README.md

 }
 ```

-Now import your your Middleware and add the function into the `middlewares` array.
+Now import your Middleware and add the function into the `middlewares` array.

 ```ts
 import { Module } from '@nestjs/common';